PremiumCashew/premiumcashew.github.io/complaints-05-12-2019.md

 # Complaints

 I find myself complaining a lot; blaming the world for problems non existent.
-Creating unecessary complications in my mind and stressing myself out.
+Creating unnecessary complications in my mind and stressing myself out.
-What I really need is sleep, and re evaluation.
+What I really need is sleep, and evaluation.
 I need a schedule, something to abide by.
 But, to adhere to making a schedule and following it requires effort; that which I know I have, yet have failed to will it into existence many times.